dsaidgovsg/va_workshop2021/detection/README.md

 ## Data Preparation
 In this tutorial, we will be using logo dataset which contains 100 images from two classes: McDonalds and Starbucks.
-You may download them from XXXX
+You may download them from this [link](https://drive.google.com/file/d/112pZx-vRgh7TBVfnryPA-IJ2TGF8cFgY/view?usp=sharing).

 YOLO Darknet requires a .txt file for each image with a line for each ground truth object in the image that looks like:
 ```